 Grupo Aval is the largest and most profitable financial group in Colombia and Central America.
-It operates through four banks in Colombia: Banco de Bogotá, Banco de Occidente, Banco Popular and Banco AV Villas; one bank in Central America: Banco de América Central (BAC) Credomatic; a pension fund manager in Colombia (Porvenir) and a merchant bank in Colombia (Corficolombiana).
+It operates through four banks in Colombia: Banco de Bogotá, Banco de Occidente, Banco Popular and Banco AV Villas; one bank in Central America, Banco de América Central (BAC) Credomatic; a pension fund manager, Porvenir, and a merchant bank, Corficolombiana, both in Colombia.
 Luis Carlos Sarmiento Angulo, founder of the group, holds 79.8% of the company’s total shares as of September, 2015, and the remainder floats.

 Grupo Aval is uniquely positioned to capture these opportunities by providing clients with specialised financial products and services through its four independent banks in Colombia.
-Banco de Bogotá provides a universal bank service for corporates and retail clients; Banco de Occidente focuses on mid-corporates and mass-affluent clients; Banco Popular has a stronghold in payroll lending, and AV Villas focuses on the mass retail segment.
-Through its full-service banking operations, Grupo Aval looks to increase its market share organically and profitably in key segments and products such as mortgages, credit cards and retail loans.
+Banco de Bogotá provides a universal bank service for corporate and retail clients; Banco de Occidente focuses on mid-corporate and mass affluent clients; Banco Popular has a stronghold in payroll lending; and AV Villas focuses on the mass retail segment.
+Through its full-service banking operations, Grupo Aval looks to increase its market share in key segments and products such as mortgages, credit cards and retail loans.

 For the clients of its four banks, Grupo Aval also provides a unified network called Red Aval, which, with 1397 branches, is Colombia’s largest network, with a 22% market share.
 It also provides 3775 ATMs, translating to a 26% market share, all of the above as of the second quarter of 2015.
 The four banks are constantly working on the enhancement of digital service channels by offering new mobile banking services such as Aval Pay, a mobile wallet.